Dellet Plantation

-The Dellet Plantation, also known as Dellet Park, is a plantation and historic district about 3 miles northwest of the ghost town of Claiborne, Monroe County, Alabama.
+The Dellet Plantation, also known as Dellet Park, is a plantation and historic district about three miles northwest of the ghost town of Claiborne, Alabama.
 The historic district covers 4000 acre and includes 17 contributing buildings, two contributing structures, and one site.
 The plantation was established by James Dellet, a prominent judge and United States Congressman, during the late 1810s, and transitioned from slave labor to tenant farming after the Civil War.
 The Federal style plantation house, with a two-tiered Doric portico on the front, was built between 1835 and 1840 by Dellet.